NJUNLP/pydec/docs/compatibility-with-pytorch.md

 ## Torch API dispatch mechanism

 To minimize the overhead of applying PyDec to pre-defined models.
-We apply [`__torch_function__` mechanism](https://pytorch.org/docs/stable/notes/extending.html#extending-torch) to dispatch the torch API invocations to the corresponding pydec API implementations.
+We employ [`__torch_function__` mechanism](https://pytorch.org/docs/stable/notes/extending.html#extending-torch) to dispatch the torch API invocations to the corresponding pydec API implementations.
 For example, `torch.mul(composition, 2)` is equivalent to `pydec.mul(composition, 2)`.

 Thus, for a given model:
 ```python